m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-hmm.md

    describe the significance of the box being yellow.*

    These yellow boxes highlight
-   HAMILTON using fewer "upon"s than normal,
-   MADISON using more "upon"s than normal, and a "MADISON or HAMILTON" essay for which it is particularly difficult to conjecture authorship.
+   HAMILTON using "upon" less frequently than normal, MADISON using "upon" more frequently than normal, and essay 54, a "MADISON or HAMILTON" essay for which it is particularly difficult to conjecture authorship.

  - *There are four orange boxes.
    Who do you think is the true author of essay 50?*